Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: Holonomy estimates away from zeros

-\begin{proof} Isotope $m_i$, in $A_i$ fixing a point on $m_i$ so that $m_i$ is a union of a vertical segment $u_i$ and a horizontal segment $w_i$ (Figure \ref{fVerticalAndHorizontal}).
+\begin{proof} Isotope $m_i$ in $A_i$, fixing a point on $m_i$, so that $m_i$ is a union of a vertical segment $u_i$ and a horizontal segment $w_i$ (Figure \ref{fVerticalAndHorizontal}).
 Then $m_i$ remains close to the middle of $A_i$.

 We first analyze the vertical segment $\Ep_i | u_i$.
 In the principal direction, the normal vector is preserved by parallel transports.
-Therefore the parallel transport along the curve $\Sigma_i | u_i$ yields the holonomy $\zeta_i(u_i(s)) \in \PSL(2, \C)$.
+Thus, the parallel transport along the curve $\Sigma_i | u_i$ yields the holonomy $\zeta_i(u_i(s)) \in \PSL_2\C$.
 By the hypotheses, the distance from the loop $u_i \cup w_i$ and the set $Z_i$ of zeros of the differential $q_i$ diverges to $\infty$.
-Therefore, by Lemma \ref{DumasLemma} (\ref{iVStraight}), the curvature along $\Ep_i | u_i$ limits to zero, and it asymptotically has a constant speed $\sqrt{2}$, so that its length is $\sqrt{2}$ times the Euclidean length of $u_i$, which yields (\ref{iVerticalTranslation}).
-Moreover \begin{lemma}\Label{VerticalTotalCurvature} The total (principal) curvature of the vertical segment $\Ep_i | u_i$ limits to zero as $i \to \infi$. \end{lemma} \begin{proof} Notice that $\length_{E_i} u_i \leq \length_{E_i} m_i$, as $u_i$ and $w_i$ are orthogonal.
-Then, the distance from $u_i$ to the singular set $Z_i $ of $E_i$ is at least $\frac{a_i}{3}$ for sufficiently large $i$.
+Therefore, by Lemma \ref{DumasLemma} (\ref{iVStraight}), the curvature along $\Ep_i | u_i$ limits to zero, and it asymptotically has a constant speed $\sqrt{2}$ by \Cref{DumasLemma} (\ref{iDumasVertical}), so that its length is $\sqrt{2}$ times the Euclidean length of $u_i$, which yields (\ref{iVerticalTranslation}).